data protection

 - to carry out a risk analysis with regard to the personal data received

-- Sub-processors may only be commissioned with the written permission of the controller
+- Sub-processors may only be commissioned with the written consent of the controller

-You can find out what such an AVV looks like at https://www.wko.at/service/wirtschaftsrecht- gewerberecht/eu-dsgvo- mustervertrag- auftragsverarbeitung.html A sample contract is presented here.
+You can find out what such an AVV looks like in concrete terms at https://www.wko.at/service/wirtschaftsrecht- gewerberecht/eu-dsgvo- mustervertrag- auftragsverarbeitung.html A sample contract is presented here.

 What are cookies?